 Looking for sales training ideas to implement during your next team meeting?
 You've come to the right place!

-When you hear “sales training,” you probably think of an offsite retreat.
+When you read “sales training,” you probably think of an offsite retreat.
 You picture you and your team are sitting in a conference room somewhere for one or two days learning new processes, techniques, and methods for selling.

 This type of sales training does have its time and place as it provides an opportunity for breakthroughs, and the shared experience helps foster a healthy team culture.